digithrone/openobserve-python-handler/README.md

 ## Release Notes
-- 1.0.0 - forked and refactored with OpenObserve backend from https://github.com/logzio/logzio-python-handler/
+- 0.9.0 - snapshot from https://github.com/logzio/logzio-python-handler/ taken on 15.2.2024 and then refactored and tested with openobserve